-In addition to the payment made, in December 2019, the SAT notified S&C of an update and surcharges of \$38,024, a determination that will be challenged.
+In addition to the payment made, in December 2019, the SAT notified S&C of an update and surcharges of \$38,024, a determination that will be challenged and which is pending.

 The administrative enforcement procedure is suspended by the Administrative Court, and the guarantee of the tax liability is pending.